-Mrs. Kristina H. Watkins leads her 7th grade STEM class from Thrive Public Schools through the Universe with the help of Big History Project.
+Mrs. Kristina H. Watkins lead her 7th grade STEM class from Thrive Public Schools through the Universe with the help of Big History Project.
 Students created murals, models and Minecraft manipulations of games synthesizing content.
-Team Hypernova collaborated to design, code and build portals to mini Minecraft games that will take players through fun and exciting playable challenges covering 13.8 billion years of time: The Big Bang Theory, Stars, Solar System, Earth and Life!
+Team Hypernova collaborated to design, code and build portals to mini Minecraft games that took players through fun and exciting playable challenges covering 13.8 billion years of time: The Big Bang Theory, Stars, Solar System, Earth and Life!

 Mr. Rogalski's Art and Science Classes

-These students are studying how many elements cycle as chlorine does, and how atoms move in the 4 main types of chemical reactions - themed "The Atomic Dance."
-Students have also learned about the interactive installation art, and have generated ideas for an installation that would teach the public about elemental cycles and types of reactions using the theme of tThe Atomic Dance.
+These students studied how many elements cycle as chlorine does, and how atoms move in the 4 main types of chemical reactions - themed "The Atomic Dance."
+Students also learned about the interactive installation art, and generated ideas for an installation that would teach the public about elemental cycles and types of reactions using the theme of tThe Atomic Dance.

 Team of Three

-We are proud to introduce the 2018 Bright Idea Society Runners-Up - Connected by ViaSat Inc.
+2018 Bright Idea Society Runners-Up - Connected by Viasat Inc.

 11th Grade Science Environmental Biology Class

-These students will educate the public on the proper way to create a biotope for an aquarium to ensure the least amount of stress for their fish.
-Students are looking at ways that humans impact the natural ecosystems and are attempting to create pristine environments for their species to survive.
+These students educated the public on the proper way to create a biotope for an aquarium to ensure the least amount of stress for their fish.
+Students looked at ways that humans impact the natural ecosystems and attempted to create pristine environments for their species to survive.

 Carmel Creek Humanitarians